py2ai/py2ai.github.io/_posts/2018-09-17-Speech-Control-MS-Presentations.md

 and `bingo` will move back the presentation.
 4) For the speech recognition i am using SpeechRecognition API.

 Ok now lets start the first step, for this we need PySide.
+Go to [Gohlke](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyside) and download the relevant .whl file that suits your Python version.